What is Teacher Inquiry? What are the benefits of Inquiry? What does Teacher Inquiry look like?

 The Power of Leadership describes the role of the TTOC contact in locals.

 BCTF Services Handbook

 The BCTF offers a wide range of workshops, programs, and services for members.
 The BCTF Member Services page provides members

 with information about the opportunities to enhance professional practice, develop leadership skills, learn together with colleagues, and advocate for students.

 The BCTF public mailing list page has many e-mail lists that you can join.
 Join as many as you like.
 The e-mail list, bctf-beginteach, is a public list for new and experienced teachers.

 Provincial Specialist Associations (PSAs)

 PSAs offer many conferences and workshops that are useful for new teachers.
-For information, go to the PSA listing page to access PSA websites.
+For information, go to the PSAs Online page to access PSA websites and online information.